myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 - High predictive performance, handles non-linear relationships well, and includes regularization to prevent overfitting.
 - Considerations: May require tuning of hyperparameters.

 #### 2.3.
-KNeighborsClassifier
+DecisionTreeClassifier

-- Nature: Classifications of instances based on the majority class of their k-nearest neighbors.
+- Supervised learning algorithm that constructs a tree structure to make predictions based on feature conditions.
-- Suitable for binary classification tasks, especially when local patterns in the data are important.
+- Well-suited for binary classification tasks due to its ability to create decision boundaries based on feature conditions.
-- Simple conceptually, non-linear relationships are implicitly captured.
+- Assumes axis-aligned decision boundaries, potentially limiting its ability to capture complex, non-linear patterns.
-- Considerations: Sensitive to the choice of k, computationally expensive for large datasets.
+-
 ### 3. Dataset Division:

   - Train (90%) and test (10%) subsets.